sergiosolorzano/CNN-bayesian-share-price-prediction/model_card.md

 # Model Card and Project Description
-We optimize the hyperparameters for a LeNet5-design based Convolutional Neural Network to predict the next-day share price.
+I optimize the hyperparameters for a LeNet5-design based Convolutional Neural Network to predict the next-day share price.
-We test the model with the share price time series of the Sylicon Valley Bank for the period before and after bankruptcy.
+I test the model with the share price time series of the Sylicon Valley Bank for the period before and after bankruptcy.

 ## Model Description
 A LeNet5-design based Convolutional Neural Network.